davidtong28/SNP-compR/README.md

 # SNP-compR

 ## Introduction
-SNP-compR (SNP-compare) is an R package made for bacterial comparative genomics.
+SNPcompR (SNPcompare) is an R package made for bacterial comparative genomics.
 It offers functionality to:
 1. Compare mutations among highly similar genomes.
 2. Characterize each identified mutation by type (indel, SNP etc.).
 3. Identifies the outcome of each mutation (non-synonymous, synonymous, frameshift etc.), as well as the post-mutation translation product.